WhenTheSUNdreams/WhenTheSUNdreams/README.md

 Cover in any way or hide behind me, i can always readjust!
 >
 - I really don't mind!
 Cuddlepiling?
 Go ahead!
+>
 Feel free to Whisper me, unless you're gonna say smth bad.
+>
-Ask for supporter assistance in PT!
+Also feel free and Ask for supporter assistance in PT!
 9/10, i'll help ^^
+>
 - I'm a little distant or awkward at first, but I promise I'm kinda cool!!
+>
 - I struggle with GAD (Generalized Anxiety Disorder), PTSD, ADHD, and Depression.
 I do also have a issues with my memory, please give me some mercy.
 I'm trying my best.
 - Only time i WILL snap, is if you're disrespecting or getting too mean with my oomfs.
 I could care less if you call me names though.
 I find it funny!!
+- I don't really like drama, but if it's actively doing smth to ya oomfies negatively, I'll listen.
+- I am a listener usually, hardly speak, so feel free to yap!!
+Whether just smth good or vent, again, I'll _listen_.
 >
 ![IMG_7562](https://github.com/user-attachments/assets/73fde834-6cc8-45b4-ac54-53b4886d0a0c)
--
+>
 **DO NOT INTERACT IF YOU'RE OVER 20, UNLESS I ALREADY KNEW YOU.**
+>
 **DNI IF YOU ARE:**
 >All the problematic "-ists"
 >